app-insights-php/app-insights-php-bundle/Resources/doc/index.md

       id: "app_insights_php.monolog.handler.trace"
 ```

+#### gzip_enabled

+By default all requests to App Insights are sent uncompressed.
+If you have `zlib` extension installed then you can use
+gzip compression to save some bandwidth or to send more data in one request.

 #### fallback_logger

 When most of the configuration is pretty much self descriptive `fallback_logger` might need some extra explanation.